ArnabUshna24/CV-optimization/README.md

 * <strong> Position Type: </strong> Government employee roles showed an 84.6% shortlist rate for the same reason.
 Research roles were surprisingly low at 7.7% despite the proper CV positioning, which is worth investigating.

 * <strong> "No Response" Rate: </strong> More than a third of all applications (35.6%) resulted in silence, indicating a systemic issue in Bangladesh's job market.

+## Realization
+Landing a job does not solely depend on academic brilliance, but also on several factors, like organizing CV according to the job specifications, interview performance, and communication skills.
+After my experimentation phases were complete and I focused on actually finding a job, I was skeptical about how my plans are going to roll out.
+Fortunately, I had to wait only for approximately 1.5 months.
+Planning the phases according to a specific thought and seeing them get implemented gives a sense of surreal satisfaction.
+And now, as I have landed a job, I wish to continue in the company for a certain period while being serious, rather than being experimental.

+Looking forward!